JAlcocerT/JAlcocerT/content/blog/ai-langgraph.md

                  langgraph dev
 ```

-You will get a a firefox browser tab with the following diagram and place to ask questions:
+You will get a a firefox **browser tab** with the following diagram and place to ask questions:

 <!-- ![Local Deep Researcher with Ollama and DuckDuckGo](https://raw.githubusercontent.com/JAlcocerT/local-deep-researcher/blob/main/local-research-sample.png) -->

 ![Local Deep Researcher with Ollama and DuckDuckGo](https://github.com/JAlcocerT/local-deep-researcher/raw/main/local-research-sample.png)

+> I could not resist to ask to provide a research on Titanium for [bycicle applications](https://jalcocert.github.io/JAlcocerT/buying-bicycle-through-data-analytics/)

 <!-- https://youtu.be/sGUjmyfof4Q?t=568 -->